lawsonry/easy-author-image/readme.txt

 6. Step 6 Once your profile has been updated, revel in the fantasticity of your selection.

 == Changelog ==

+= 1.5.1 =
+* Removed alt tag with gravatar email address from gravatar img tag.

+= 1.5 =
+* Fixed JQuery function bug from 1.4 update!

+= 1.4 =

+ * Big thanks to Chris McBride (Devonto.com) for the following 1.4 updates: Show an empty box when no image uploaded; Display the uploaded image when selected; Display the success message in red; Show a “delete” button to be able to remove the image
+ * Added js strengthening for header redirects
+ * Cleaned up code and added minified version of parts that could use it

+= 1.3 =
+* Added Vladimir's (Pixel Industry) updated get_easy_author_image() handling of user_id.
+Previously the plugin was only using the email address.
+Now users can use a standardized way to fetch the avatar (sans get_author_image_url), and if you deactivate the plugin, you won't see any problems (because there is no dependency on get_author_image_url).
+Thanks, Vladimir!
+* Removed old dependencies on dated JS files (and updated JS files to match plugin).

 = 1.2 =
 * Updated depreciated update_usermeta to update_user_meta on line 121.